-If your child struggles to name what he is feeling, help him label the emotion (e.g., anxious, sad, nervous, worried, or scared).
+If your child struggles to name what they are feeling, help them label the emotion (e.g., anxious, sad, nervous, worried, or scared).
 Putting a name to the feeling makes it less overwhelming and easier to manage.

-If he’s worried that you will never spend time with him after the new baby comes, talk about different activities that you will still do together.
-Remind him that he can still ask for an extra hug or kiss whenever he needs it.
+If they’re worried that you will never spend time with them after the new baby comes, talk about different activities that you will still do together.
+Remind them they can still ask for an extra hug or kiss whenever they need it.

-For children who are moving to a new school and anxious about making friends, roleplay potential scenarios and conversations.
+For children who are moving to school and anxious about making friends, roleplay potential scenarios and conversations.

 You won’t have the answer to everything, and that’s okay.
 If you can’t think of a comforting strategy to provide, simply ensure that your child feels heard and acknowledged.